Wire Erosion Project – Aerospace

 Type of Work: Wire Erosion

-We were asked by one of our aerospace customers to wire erode several components that are to be used in aero engine blade manufacture.
+Over the years we have worked with many successful companies within the aerospace industry and an example of this was when we were asked by one of our aerospace customers to wire erode several components that were to be used in aero engine blade manufacture.
 This included 2 x 2 Wire erode inserts, 2 operations roughing cut and 2 operations finishing cut.
-This was not a straight forward job as the material used was a steel alloy that was extremely expensive and very tough to machine conventionally.
+While this might seem straight forward, it was made challenging by the fact that the material we needed to cut was a steel alloy which meant it was very expensive and very tough to machine conventionally.

 Work Carried Out: